-If you are a self-employed musician, read on to discover how and why your career is likely to suffer if you don’t have videos, how making videos will benefit your musical and business growth in ways you may not have considered, and what has worked for me on my road to 1,000,000 views on my YouTube channel.
+If you’re a musician or music teacher, read on to discover how using video can benefit your music, teaching, and business, and what has worked for me on my road to over 1,000,000 views on my YouTube channel.

 Watch the video here:

 Listen to the podcast version here:

 Subscribe for all Episodes on iTunes, Stitcher, & Google Play here: